amar528/python-leetcode/README.md

 Finally we can return the value at current_row[0] as it will contain all the possible ways to reach the bottom right cell.
 `32ms beats 79%/41%`

+### 1143 - Longest Common Subsequence

+Using dp, we can calculate common substring lengths in a 2d array, initially with all 0's Let text1 be across the vertical axis (rows), text2 the horizontal (columns) We initialise this dp matrix to include +1 offset which allows for cleaner code without bounds checking, when i or j are at the -1 positions.
+We process the table in a bottom up approach, which is brute force-like, using a nested loop, in `reverse()` for i, j (row, column).
+Comparing `text1[i]` and `text2[j]` - if they match, then we set the value at i,j to 1 + the value calculated previously, which is diagonal to i,j, that is at `[i + 1][j + 1]`
+If the characters do not match, then we take the `max()` of the values to the right (j + 1) and down (i + 1) The end result will be at `[0][0]`
+`427ms beats 88%/85%`

 ## Binary Search Tree